Diesel-Net/kiwi-8/README.md

 A cross-platform Chip-8 interpreter written in C++ using SDL2, ImGui, and OpenGL.

-I would highly recommend to anyone wanting to get their feet wet in emulator programming, video-game programming, or even cross-platform development, to implement your own Chip-8 interpreter.
-It has been a great educational excercise involving input, video, audio, and low-level design.
+I can highly recommend this project to anyone wanting to get their feet wet with emulator programming, video-game programming, or even cross-platform development.
+It has been a great educational excercise involving major aspects of modern day programs such as input handling, user-interface design, 2D graphics rendering, audio generation, and code profiling.

 **[Compatibility Notes](https://github.com/tomdaley92/Kiwi8/issues/9)**